MathItYT/mathlikeanim-rs/tutorials/Get Started.md

 Congratulations!
 You have created your first animation with the MathLikeAnim-rs project! 🎉

-In the next tutorial, we will learn how to create more complex animations with multiple objects and interactions.
-Stay tuned!
+In the next tutorial, we will learn how to work with text and formulas in the animations, just [here](./tutorial-About%20text%20and%20formulas.html).
+See you there! 👋